FadliBilal/FadliBilal/README.md

 # Hi there 👋 , I'm Fadli!
-Currently Study at University 17 August 1945 Surabaya, I love learn new thing in programming such as Javascript, PHP, Python.
+Currently studying at University 17 August 1945 Surabaya, I love learning new things in programming such as Javascript, PHP, Python.

 ### Tools:
 <p>